 First, let's get the definition of the way.
-The summer doldrums, as it pertains to the stock market, is a phrase used to describe the July through August period, beginning at the start of summer and officially ending on Labor Day in the early part of September.
-It refers to the perception that this period is particularly dangerous for stock traders because many stock traders are away on vacation and, as a result, volatility is higher because liquidity is lower than it otherwise would have been.
+The summer doldrums refers to the perception that the period between July and Labor Day is particularly dangerous for investors because many are away on vacation and, as a result, volatility is higher because liquidity is lower than it otherwise would have been.
 As a result, stock price fluctuations tend to create a lot of financial pain for those who would attempt to trade stocks.

-- Don't buy any common stock or preferred stock in your brokerage account or custody account that you wouldn't want to own if the stock market closed immediately, and stayed closed for at least five years.
-If you couldn't execute a buy or sell order under any condition, and were stuck with the look-through earnings and dividends, how happy would you be?
+- Don't buy any common stock or preferred stock in your brokerage account or custody account that unless you are comfortable holding onto it for at least five years.

 - Decide whether you will follow a valuation or systematic purchase approach, avoiding market timing.